wikimedia/wikipeg/README.md

 the rule which is beyond WikiPEG's ability to analyze.
 This can prevent false positives when WikiPEG checks for infinite loops.

+#### [unreachable]

+Marks a rule as unreachable.
+If the `allowUselessChoice` option is false, this attribute permits a reference to the rule in a choice even if a previous option in the choice appears to always match.

 Rule parameter syntax
 ---------------------